 Travel to and from Pirate Jam

-For Pirate Jam 2020 we are (as of July, 2019) still in the early planning phase for routes, sponsors, theme, and other critical elements.
+For Pirate Jam 2020 we are 99% set on routes, sponsors, theme, and other critical elements.

 You are responsible for your flight arrangement and costs as well as your accomodation and travel costs leading up to the kickoff meeting.

 We’ll be sailing around Phang Nga Bay and the Andaman Sea, between the east coast of Phuket and west coast of Krabi, Thailand.
 This is a roughly 400km/sq area, much of which is protected as the Ao Phang Nga National Park.
 The area is filled with uninhabited islands, limestone cliffs, mysterious caves, and archaeological sites.

 The water here is often very shallow, meaning we can drop anchor just about anywhere while we’re sailing – even in the middle of the bay!
 10,000 years ago, when sea levels were lower, one could walk from Phuket to Krabi across the bay.

 There are 88 species of birds, 82 species of fish, and all kinds of other creepy-crawlies to be found here… including the black finless porpoise.
 For bird watchers a guide to local birds and binoculars are on hand.
 For those that love aquatic life there are fish identification guides in both book and dive card format.